1967–68 Philadelphia Flyers season: Draft picks

-NHL Expansion Draft
+NHL expansion draft

-Philadelphia's picks at the 1967 NHL Expansion Draft, which was held at the Queen Elizabeth Hotel in Montreal, Quebec, on June 6, 1967.
+Philadelphia's picks at the 1967 NHL expansion draft, which was held at the Queen Elizabeth Hotel in Montreal, on June 6, 1967.

-NHL Amateur Draft
+NHL amateur draft

-Philadelphia's picks at the 1967 NHL Amateur Draft, which was held at the Queen Elizabeth Hotel in Montreal, Quebec, on June 7, 1967.
+Philadelphia's picks at the 1967 NHL amateur draft, which was held at the Queen Elizabeth Hotel in Montreal, Quebec, on June 7, 1967.

-NHL Special Internal Amateur Draft
+NHL special internal amateur draft

-Philadelphia's picks at the 1967 NHL Special Internal Amateur Draft, which was held at the Queen Elizabeth Hotel in Montreal, Quebec, on June 7, 1967.
+Philadelphia's picks at the 1967 NHL special internal amateur draft, which was held at the Queen Elizabeth Hotel in Montreal, Quebec, on June 7, 1967.
 Sponsored players aged 20 before May 31, 1967, who played as amateurs during the 1966–67 season were eligible for selection.
 There were only four selections total in this draft, two of which were made by the Flyers.

 Farm teams

 The Flyers were affiliated with the Quebec Aces of the AHL, whom they purchased on May 8, 1967, the Seattle Totems and Phoenix Roadrunners of the WHL, and the Knoxville Knights of the EHL.
 Quebec finished second in their division and made it to the Calder Cup Finals before losing to the Rochester Americans in six games.
 Head coach Vic Stasiuk was awarded the Louis A. R. Pieri Memorial Award as coach of the year and Simon Nolet won the John B. Sollenberger Trophy as the league's leading scorer.
 Seattle finished 2nd in the 5-team WHL and won the Lester Patrick Cup as league champions.
 Knoxville finished 9th in the 12-team EHL and missed the playoffs in what proved to be their final season in existence.